Welcome to the SDM Crew page… we are here to ensure your adventure exceeds all expectations.

 ABOUT US

-SDM adventures is a family business, run by Eli and his wife, Maritza Martinez.
+SDM Adventures is a family-run business, founded and operated by Eli and his wife, Maritza Martinez.

-Our company's goals are simple “to connect the world with wildlife, help protect what is left of our wild places and dispel the predator myth.” which is the belief that predatory animals are mindless monsters that need to be killed or culled.
+Our mission is clear: to connect the world with wildlife, help protect what remains of our wild places, and dispel the predator myth—the misguided belief that predatory animals are mindless monsters that need to be killed or culled.

-For the past 22 years, we have organized wildlife photography expeditions worldwide - sharing with people the importance of protecting our natural places, and viewing wildlife the way they should be experienced… living their lives, wild and free.
+For the past 22 years, we have organized wildlife photography expeditions across the globe, emphasizing the importance of protecting natural habitats and experiencing wildlife as it should be: living freely in their natural environments.

 Giving back to the animals we love is our most important work.